 Text of the bill:

-Section 1.
-As used in this chapter, the following words shall have the following meanings unless the context clearly requires otherwise:
+Section 42.
+As used in this section and in sections 42A to 42G, inclusive, the following words, shall unless the context clearly requires otherwise, have the following meanings:

-“Improper means”, without limitation, theft, bribery, misrepresentation, unreasonable intrusion into private physical or electronic space or breach or inducement of a breach of a confidential relationship or other duty to limit acquisition, disclosure or use of information; provided, however, that “improper means” shall not include reverse engineering from properly accessed materials or information.
+(1) “Improper means”, without limitation, theft, bribery, misrepresentation, unreasonable intrusion into private physical or electronic space or breach or inducement of a breach of a confidential relationship or other duty to limit acquisition, disclosure or use of information; reverse engineering from properly accessed materials or information is not improper means.

-“Person”, a natural person, corporation, business trust, estate, trust, partnership, association, joint venture, government, governmental subdivision or agency or any other legal or commercial entity.
+(3) “Person”, a natural person, corporation, business trust, estate, trust, partnership, association, joint venture, government, governmental subdivision or agency, or any other legal or commercial entity.

-(a) Actual or threatened misappropriation may be enjoined upon principles of equity including, but not limited to, consideration of prior conduct and the circumstances of potential use, upon a showing that information qualifying as a trade secret has been or is threatened to be misappropriated.
-Upon application to the court, an injunction shall be terminated when the trade secret has ceased to exist; provided, however, that the injunction may be continued for an additional reasonable period of time if necessary to eliminate any economic advantage that otherwise would be derived from such misappropriation.
+Section 42A. (a) Actual or threatened misappropriation may be enjoined upon principles of equity including but not limited to consideration of prior party conduct and circumstances of potential use, upon a showing that information qualifying as a trade secret has been or is threatened to be misappropriated.
+Upon application to the court, an injunction shall be terminated when the trade secret has ceased to exist, but the injunction may be continued for an additional reasonable period of time in order to eliminate any economic advantage that otherwise would be derived from misappropriation.

 (b) In exceptional circumstances, an injunction may condition future use upon payment of a reasonable royalty for no longer than the period of time for which use could have been prohibited.
-For the purposes of this subsection, “exceptional circumstances” shall include, but are not limited to, a material and prejudicial change of position prior to acquiring the knowledge or reason to know of misappropriation that renders a prohibitive injunction inequitable.
+Exceptional circumstances include, but are not limited to, a material and prejudicial change of position prior to acquiring knowledge or reason to know of misappropriation that renders a prohibitive injunction inequitable.

 (c) In appropriate circumstances, affirmative acts to protect a trade secret may be compelled by court order.

-(a) Except to the extent that a material and prejudicial change of position prior to acquiring the knowledge or reason to know of misappropriation renders a monetary recovery inequitable, a complainant is entitled to recover damages for misappropriation.
+Section 42B. (a) Except to the extent that a material and prejudicial change of position prior to acquiring knowledge or reason to know of misappropriation renders a monetary recovery inequitable, a complainant is entitled to recover damages for misappropriation of information.
 Damages can include both the actual loss caused by misappropriation and the unjust enrichment caused by misappropriation that is not taken into account in computing actual loss.
-In lieu of damages measured by any other methods, the damages caused by misappropriation may be measured by the imposition of liability for a reasonable royalty for the unauthorized disclosure or use of a trade secret.
+In lieu of damages measured by any other methods, the damages caused by misappropriation may be measured by the imposition of liability for a reasonable royalty for a misappropriator’s unauthorized disclosure or use of a trade secret.

 (b) If willful and malicious misappropriation exists, the court may award exemplary damages in an amount not exceeding twice any award made under subsection (a).

-(a) In an action under this chapter, a court shall preserve the secrecy of an alleged trade secret by reasonable means, which may include granting protective orders in connection with discovery proceedings, holding in-camera hearings, sealing the records of the action or ordering any person involved in the litigation not to disclose an alleged trade secret without prior court approval.
+Section 42D. (a) In an action under sections 42 to 42G, inclusive, a court shall preserve the secrecy of an alleged trade secret by reasonable means, which may include granting protective orders in connection with discovery proceedings, holding in-camera hearings, sealing the records of the action, and ordering any person involved in the litigation not to disclose an alleged trade secret without prior court approval.

-(b) In an action alleging misappropriation, a party shall state with reasonable particularity the circumstances thereof, including the nature of the trade secret and the basis for its protection.
-Before commencing discovery relating to an alleged trade secret, the party alleging misappropriation shall identify the trade secret with sufficient particularity under the circumstances of the case to allow the court to determine the appropriate parameters of discovery and to reasonably enable other parties to prepare their defense.
+(b) In an action under sections 42 to 42G, inclusive, in alleging trade secrets misappropriation a party must state with reasonable particularity the circumstances thereof, including the nature of the trade secrets and the basis for their protection.
+Before commencing discovery relating to an alleged trade secret, the party alleging misappropriation shall identify the trade secret with sufficient particularity under the circumstances of the case to allow the court to determine the appropriate parameters of discovery and to enable reasonably other parties to prepare their defense.

-An action alleging misappropriation must be brought not more than 3 years after the misappropriation was discovered or should have been discovered by the exercise of reasonable diligence.
-For the purposes of this chapter, a continuing disclosure or use constitutes a single claim.
+Section 42E.
+An action for misappropriation must be brought within 3 years after the misappropriation is discovered or by the exercise of reasonable diligence should have been discovered.
+For the purposes of sections 42 to 42G, inclusive, a continuing disclosure or use constitutes a single claim.

-(a) Except as provided in subsection (b), this chapter shall supersede any conflicting laws of the commonwealth that provide civil remedies for misappropriation.
+Section 42F. (a) Except as provided in subsection (b), sections 42 to 42G, inclusive, shall supersede any conflicting laws of the commonwealth providing civil remedies for the misappropriation of a trade secret.

-(i) contractual remedies; provided, however, that, to the extent such remedies are based on an interest in the economic advantage of information claimed to be confidential, such confidentiality shall be determined according to the definition of trade secret in section 1 and the terms and circumstances of the underlying contract shall be considered in such determination;
+(1) contractual remedies, provided that, to the extent such remedies are based on an interest in the economic advantage of information claimed to be confidential, such confidentiality shall be determined according to the definition of trade secret in section 42, where the terms and circumstances of the underlying contract shall be considered in such determination;

-(iii) other civil remedies to the extent that they are not based upon misappropriation; or
+(3) other civil remedies to the extent that they are not based upon misappropriation of a trade secret; or

-(iv) criminal remedies, whether or not based upon misappropriation.
+(4) criminal remedies, whether or not based upon misappropriation of a trade secret.

-This chapter shall be applied and construed to effectuate its general purpose of making uniform the law with respect to the subject of this chapter among states enacting it.
+Section 42G.
+Sections 42 to 42F, inclusive, shall be applied and construed to effectuate their general purpose to make uniform the law with respect [to] trade secrets.